-Lowe's, Canada's New Home Improvement Warehouse, is proud to join Ross Petty Productions as Presenting Sponsor for 2011-2013.
+Lowe's, Canada's New Home Improvement Warehouse, is proud to join Ross Petty Productions for their 6th year.
 With a commitment to everyday low prices and our helpful customer service associates, Lowe's always strives to bring a happy ending to every home improvement request.

 In Ross Petty's world, selling out is a good thing.
 The actor-impresario's annual

 holiday pantomime at Toronto's Elgin Theatre revels in its blurring of art and